thingsboard/thingsboard.github.io/docs/user-guide/rule-engine-2-0/tutorials/create-Inactivity-alarm.md

  - The **Clear alarm** node: connected to the **Message Type Switch** node with a relationship type **Activity Event**.

-The following screenshot shows how the final **Tutorial of Inactivity Event** Rule Chain should look like:
+The following screenshot shows how the final Rule Chain should look like:

 ![image](/images/user-guide/rule-engine-2-0/tutorials/inactivity alarms/chain.png)